Corporate Transparency Act Filing Deadlines Approaching - What You Need to Know, Part II

 For more information, FinCEN issued a helpful Small Entity Compliance Guide in December 2023, which you may access by clicking here, and continues to provide helpful guidance through its Frequently Asked Questions, which you may access by clicking here.
 FinCEN has also created a webpage for Beneficial Ownership Information (here) and reports may access the BOI E-Filing system (here) if you would like to file your report yourself.
 You may also contact your Burr & Forman attorney with any questions, for assistance with filing, or for more information about the issues discussed in this Alert.

-Click here to read Part I and here to read Part III.
+Click here to read Part I, here to read Part III, and here to read Part IV.

 Related Capabilities